ShymaaIsmail/wireframing/README.md

 ### 🔍 What Type of Wireframe is Here??

-For this project, we will focus on creating low-fidelity wireframes to outline the basic structure and flow of the interface.
-High-fidelity prototypes may be developed later to represent more polished, interactive designs.
+For this project, This is a high-fidelity wireframs that look like the expected final product design.

 ## 🛠️ Wireframing Tools